RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/String_and_character_notations.md

 * `"nnnn"U` for Unicode codepoints.
 This is Rexx-like, in the sense that `"nnnn"B` is binary and `"nnnn"X` is hexadecimal.
 * We should probably also allow for `"nnnn, nnnn, nnnn, nnnn"U` to indicate a sequence of codepoints, e. g. `"52, 65, 6E, E9"U == "René"`.
 * `"xxxx"T` for explicit Text strings.
-I would say that "T" is better than "U" because "U" exposes the underlying implementation ("Unicode"), while "T", for "Text" represents an abstract idea.
+I would say that "T" is better than "U" because "U" exposes the underlying implementation ("Unicode"), while "T", for "Text", represents an abstract idea.
 * "U" + "T" would only break two suffixes, and would be enough to add Unicode functionality, while the default strings would still be byte strings, i.e., Classic Rexx strings.
 * If we have to have a Rexx version where the default strings are "T" strings, we need a new suffix for "old-style", byte, or Classic Rexx strings.
 * Maybe "C" for such a suffix?
-We could say that "C" means "Classic".
+We could say that "C" means "Classic", or "Compatibility".
 * So, this would be: `"xxxx"C` is a byte string; `"xxxx"T` is a text string (probably composed of graphemes); `"xxxx[, xxxx]*"U` is a (sequence of) codepoints.
 * For "compatibility", or old-style programs, `"xxxx" == "xxxx"C`.
 For new programs, `"xxxx" == "xxxx"T`.
 Explicit use of the "C" and "T" suffixes should always be allowed.